-- I continually strive to increase my knowledge, level of understanding, and state of awareness, expand my comprehension, gain greater understanding, and deepen my wisdom, with full reliance upon the Spirit of God Who lives inside me.
+- I continually strive to increase my spiritual knowledge, level of understanding, and state of awareness, expand my comprehension, gain greater understanding, and deepen my wisdom, with full reliance upon the Spirit of God Who lives inside me.
 I rely upon Holy Spirit to enlighten my mind, illuminate the Bible, and teach me God’s thoughts therein.

 - I pattern my personal behavior and my teaching methods upon Jesus and other biblical examples and principles.
 I commit to teaching and leading a life that will bring glory and honor to Jesus.